atiq-cs/note/input/posts/shells/powershell.md

-Title: Powershell Core Useful Commands
+Title: Powershell Useful Commands
-Lead: Powershell Core Cheat Sheet and Intro
+Lead: Powershell Cheat Sheet and Useful Commands/Cmdlets
 Published: 03/19/2021
 Tags:
-  - powershell core
+  - powershell
-  - pwsh
+  - legacy powershell
   - system administration
 ---

-_This article formerly titled as 'Powershell Frequently Used Commands.
-Even though the article is titled "core" it includes some Powershell contents as well.'_

-Powershell Core refers to Powershell versions 6 or later.
+*This article mostly applies to Powershell version 6 or later (formerly known as Powershell Core).
+Check edition via Powershell variable: `$PSEdition` (should show core for modern powershell)*

-More cmdlets are on the other article: `powershell-core-cmdlets`
+More cmdlets are on the other article: `powershell-cmdlets`

-## Initialization of Shell
+### Initialization of Shell
 _This section is for my personalized shell; please feel free to skip it._

-Initiate a shell using a specified init script (replaced `Env:WinDir/*` symbolic link),
+Initiate a shell using a specified init script,

     pwsh -NoExit D:\pwsh\Init.ps1

-For Machine Learning customized shell, I try adding an arg,

-    pwsh -NoExit D:\pwsh\Init.ps1 ML
+For shells with specialized purposes, we have,

+    New-Shell.ps1 -Type Python

+to support Machine Learning and Data Science stack.

+Or, for frontend stack,

+    New-Shell.ps1 -Type Node

-## New to pwsh?
+### New to Powershell?
 - `Clear-Host` is equivalent to cls
 - `Get-Location` is alias to `pwd`